Buhari returns from London – The Sun Nigeria

 From Juliana Taiwo-Obalonye, Abuja

-President Muhammadu Buhari, at about 4:45pm, on Tuesday, arrived the Nnamdi Azikiwe International Airport in Abuja, on his return from London, the United Kingdom (UK).
+President Muhammadu Buhari, at about 4:45pm, on Tuesday, arrived the Nnamdi Azikiwe International Airport in Abuja, on his return from London, the United Kingdom.

 The Special Adviser to the President on Media and Publicity, Femi Adesina had in a statement said “President Muhammadu Buhari will be in London, United Kingdom, for an additional week, at the behest of his Dentist, who has started attending to him.